munnarshainy/meditation-eeg-basic-erp-psd/README.md

-# EEG Meditation Study — ERP & Power Spectral Analysis
+# EEG Meditation Study — Basic ERP & Power Spectral Analysis

 Basic analysis of cortical responses to mindfulness interruption prompts using event-related potentials (ERP) and power spectral density (PSD) from a